PetrovEvgeniy/COVID-19-Tracker/README.md

 # 😷Covid-19 Online Tracker

 #💡Basic Functionaliy
 Simple React.js COVID-19 tracking web application.
-It connects to an API and displays data about cases of COVID-19, number of recoveries and deaths. .
+It fetches data from a remote trusted API and displays data about cases of COVID-19, number of recoveries and deaths.

 #🎁Additional Functionaliy
 Additionally, this web app was translated to Bulgarian and German (you can switch the language from the top central menu).
 The translations happens without the need to reload the page